 What is the SNMP trap daemon?¶

-snmptrapd is a program written in Python, designed to receive traps sent to the NAV server, and handing them off to trap handler plugins, which will process them.
+snmptrapd is a NAV backend service program, designed to receive SNMP trap messages sent to the NAV server.
+It hands trap messages off to trap handler plugins, which will process them, and typically translate them into NAV events as they see fit.
 Anyone with some knowledge of Python and SNMP should be able to write a new trap handler plugin.

 snmptrapd uses the

 pynetsnmp-2 library (via NAV’s own

 adapter module), but is loosely based on this example from the PySNMP library:

 snmptrapd can be started and stopped using the regular nav start and nav stop commands.
 The snmptrapd.py program can also be run in the foreground on the command line, logging all its activites to the standard output instead of the log file.

 snmptrapd must be started as root, as it will bind to the default SNMP trap